A Brief History of King Township

 King Township and York County are purchased by the English from the Mississauga through the Toronto Purchase Act.
 The new Township is named after Major John King, an English Under-Secretary of State.

 The Crown grants 200 acres of land each to United Empire Loyalists to encourage resettlement after the American Revolution.
-Dorothy Burgess is one of the first females to be granted a plot of land in King Township.
+Dorothy Burger is one of the first females to be granted a plot of land in King Township.
 Her property, with a wide ravine and a beautiful stream, will later power the mills of Kettleby.

 The first settlers reside in a new hamlet named after Joseph Noble (Nobleton), who builds his store and homestead at the corner of the 9th Concession and King Sideroad.
 Joseph is the first tavern keeper and his brother, Thomas, will become the village’s first postmaster in 1851.